Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

 \subsection{APK Characterization}

 \bulletpoint{Input from APK} An APK is a compressed archive that contains an app's codebase, resources, and auxiliary files.
-An APK comprises several essential types of files and folders~\cite{faruki2014android}. \textit{Manifest}: Serving as a descriptor, the manifest provides metadata about the app, detailing elements like the package name, permissions, and hardware components. \textit{Dex}: This includes Java classes that are compiled according to the Dalvik Executable (DEX) file standard, designed to run on the Dalvik Virtual Machine (DVM). \textit{Library}: Within an APK, native libraries present as shared object files that provide some necessary services for apps (\textit{e.g.,} Webkit), which assists and optimizes the app's execution. \textit{Resource}: This category contains static assets and non-compiled resources integral to the app, such as graphics, layout schematics, and sequences for animations.
+It contains several types of files and directories, including the Manifest ($\mathbb{M}$), Dex ($\mathbb{D}$), Library ($\mathbb{L}$), and Resource ($\mathbb{R}$) components~\cite{faruki2014android,apkfile}, each contributing distinctive features relevant to malware detection. \textit{Manifest}: The manifest serves as a descriptor file that provides essential metadata about the app, including the package name, requested permissions, components, and hardware requirements. \textit{Dex}: This includes Java classes that are compiled according to the Dalvik Executable (DEX) file standard, designed to run on the Dalvik Virtual Machine (DVM). \textit{Library}: Native libraries appear as shared object files and offer critical low-level functionality (\textit{e.g.,} WebKit).
+They support and optimize the app’s execution and may expose behaviors indicative of malicious activity. \textit{Resource}: This category includes static assets and non-compiled resources required by the app, such as images, XML layouts, and animation sequences.

-\bulletpoint{APK features} Researchers often deploy static analysis to extract and distill pertinent features. \jh{\textit{Manifest} and \textit{Resource} files often adhere to well-defined structures, such as XML format.} The features from these files can be efficiently extracted with regular expressions or dedicated XML parsers.
-In contrast, the \textit{Dex} and \textit{Library} consist of several binary files.
-Extracting features from them necessitates a deep dive with reverse engineering tools. \textit{Dex} can be disassembled by Androguard~\cite{androguard} and APKTool~\cite{apktool} into smali code, which is a more human-readable representation depicting apps' behaviors.
+\bulletpoint{APK features} The quartet of file types described above forms the foundation of APK characterization.
+Researchers commonly employ static analysis techniques to extract and distill relevant features. \jh{\textit{Manifest} and \textit{Resource} files typically follow well-defined structures, such as XML,} which makes them straightforward to parse.
+Features from these components can thus be efficiently extracted using regular expressions or dedicated XML parsers.
+In contrast, the \textit{Dex} and \textit{Library} components consist of binary files, making their analysis substantially more involved.
+Feature extraction from these binaries requires reverse engineering techniques and specialized tooling. \textit{Dex} can be disassembled by Androguard~\cite{androguard} and APKTool~\cite{apkt} into smali code, which is a more human-readable representation depicting apps' behaviors.
 For the \textit{Library}, tools like Angr~\cite{angr} or IDA Pro~\cite{ida_pro} are helpful in disassembling the native libraries into assembly codes, which facilitates analysis of the native services utilized by apps.
+By analyzing this assembly code, it is possible to capture critical features within native code.